 After equipping proper safety gear, including protective eye wear, gloves and a respirator, sand the pallets with a palm sander to smooth all surfaces and edges.
 Round edges and corners that may stick out past the edges of your mattress on the finished bed.
 This step is important to avoid splinters and it may take some time.
 Wipe the pallets well to remove all sand dust.

 You may want to stain or paint the pallets, and if so, this would be the right time.
 You can also apply a sealer, clear varnish or leave them unfinished – the great thing about pallet beds is how versatile they are.

 Lay out the pallets.
 For a twin bed, lay two pallets end to end.
 For a double or queen, lay the four pallets in a square shape.
 Attach two large hinges between each pallet, one end of each hinge on each pallet.
 You may need to use a drill to make pilot holes through the hinges and into the wood (always use protective gear like eye wear and a respirator).
 Affix the hinges with wood screws and a screwdriver.
 Repeat with the second two pallets for a larger bed, then secure the two sets of pallets together with four more hinges.
 You will need two hinges for a twin bed and eight hinges for a double or queen.

 Attach locking caster wheels to the four corners of a twin pallet bed.
-For a double or queen, attach two more at the center of each long side.
+For a double or queen, attach them at the center of each long side and each corner.
 Lock the casters and turn the bed right-side up.
 Place a mattress on the pallet bed and make it up with sheets, pillows and blankets.
 A pallet bed made with a twin mattress can even double as seating with lots of pillows placed along the back.